pravic/winapi-kmd-rs/README.md

 cargo build --release
 ```

-If linker fails with error *cannot open input file 'ntoskrnl.lib'*,
+If linker fails with error "*cannot open input file 'ntoskrnl.lib'*",
-open `kmd-env-rs/.cargo/config` file and replace `../../../` with the full path to the *kmd-env-rs* directory.
+open `kmd-env-rs/.cargo/config` file and replace `../../../` with the full path to the "*kmd-env-rs*" directory.

 ### Examples